Astronomy and Astrophysics

 Master of Science (M.S.)

-2. Communicate: Graduates will be able to clearly and cogently describe the background and motivation of their work, describe their methodology, and present and defend their arguments and conclusions in oral presentations, written papers and reports.
+3. COMMUNICATE: Graduates will clearly and cogently describe the background and motivation of their work, describe their methodology, and present and defend their arguments and conclusions in oral presentations, written papers and reports.

 Doctor of Philosophy (Ph.D.)

-3. Communicate: Graduates will be able to clearly and cogently describe the background and motivation of their research, describe their research methodology, and present and defend their arguments and conclusions in oral presentations, written papers and reports, and, where applicable, proposals.
+3. COMMUNICATE: Graduates will clearly and cogently describe the background and motivation of their research, describe their research methodology, and present and defend their arguments and conclusions in oral presentations, written papers, and reports.
+Graduates will synthesize their findings and describe how their work advances major issues in the field and its implications for future research to address open questions.

-4. Ethical Professional Conduct: Graduates will demonstrate working knowledge of the standards for ethical conduct in research through their professional behavior and work.
+5. PROFESSIONAL PRACTICE: Graduates will demonstrate working knowledge of the standards for ethical conduct in research through their professional behavior and work.
+Graduates will put such ethical conduct into practice during their PhD dissertation research and throughout any associated activity.

 Contact